conveyal/analysis-ui/docs/edit-scenario/index.md

 When editing modifications, you may opt to add them to one or more scenarios.
 The _baseline scenario_ represents the :term:`baseline network` and cannot be edited.

 ## Activate a modification in a scenario
 By default, each modification is active in all scenarios that exist when the modification is created.
-You can change which scenarios a modification is active in by using the checkboxes corresponding to scenario numbers at the bottom of the modification detail panel.
+You can change which scenarios a modification is active in by using the checkboxes corresponding to scenarios at the bottom of the modification detail panel.

 <figure>
   <img src="../img/scenario-chooser.png" />